rdlauer/articles/platform/hybrid-to-native-platform-deprecation/post.md

 # Resources for Upgrading Your Hybrid App to NativeScript

 Yes, in fact, there *is* life after Telerik Platform!
-While the recent news that Telerik Platform is set to shut down in May has frustrated some, the good news is that Progress is in no way abandoning mobility.
-Over the past year the NativeScript team has been working hard to release new tools and improve the core framework that allows you to create truly native, cross-platform, apps **using the same web skills** you've been using to create hybrid apps.
+While the recent news that [Telerik Platform is set to shut down](https://www.telerik.com/platform-next-level) in May 2018 is filled with mixed emotions, the good news is that **Progress is in no way abandoning our mobility customers!** Over the past year the NativeScript team has been working hard to release new tools and improve the core framework that allows you to create truly native, cross-platform, apps **using the same web skills** you've been using to create hybrid apps.

-> The future of mobile app development is NativeScript, and we are here to help you find you way there.
+> The future of mobile app development is NativeScript, and we will help you find your way there!

 **Make no mistake: NativeScript is at the core of the Progress mobility strategy going forward.** Progress is dedicating significant resources to make sure your transition from hybrid (i.e. Cordova/PhoneGap) to native (NativeScript) is as seamless as possible.